cat394/checker/packages/array/README.md

 # @checker/array

-A collection of Typescript utility functions for performing common array and iteration checks.
+A TypeScript utility library providing a comprehensive set of functions to validate, verify, and perform checks on array.
 This package provides simple and effective tools to help you manage arrays and iteration logic with ease.

 ## Functions